Bachelor of Social Work (BSW)

 Click here to apply.

 If you are currently registered in a degree program at McGill and wish to transfer for the Fall term into the School of Social Work for the 3-Year BSW, you must submit an electronic inter-faculty/intra-faculty transfer application prior to May 1st, and submit supporting documents to the School of Social Work in Wilson Hall prior to May 15th.
 The on-line application will be available as of April 1st through the "Student Records Menu" once you have logged into Minerva.
-Click here for a list of supporting documents, which must be sent separately to the following address.

 If you are returning to your studies after an interruption of one term or more, and you wish to apply for both re-admission and transfer into Social Work, you must fill in the electronic readmission application, indicate in the appropriate area that you wish to also transfer and summarize your activities during your absence in the comments section of the form.

 In addition to the on-line electronic inter-faculty/intra-faculty transfer application, applicants to the School of Social Work must also submit the following supporting documents:

 - If applicable, transcripts from any universities attended prior to McGill.